NOTE: Externships begin 6/11/2018. Specific ending dates will be arranged with individual employers.

-Mix & Match: Students may be placed in an internship in Vienna, Budapest, or Kuwait at the conclusion of the Vienna academic program.
+Mix & Match: Students may be placed in an externship in Vienna, Budapest, or Kuwait at the conclusion of the Vienna academic program.
 Alternatively, students may enroll in the Geneva program or the Oxford program at the conclusion of the Vienna academic program.